kardelitaitu/op-gas-tracker-apikey/README.md

+just a basic gas tracker for Optimism Mainnet

+npm init
+npm install axios
-just a basic gas tracker for Optimism Mainnet add you own apikey from optimistic.etherscan to the apikey.txt
+add you own apikey from optimistic.etherscan to the apikey.txt node gastracker.js

-:)